-Today’s superstar salespeople take advantage of some amazing technology that allows them to have a significant advantage over their sales counterparts who still practice the traditional tried-and-true sales methods of the 20th century.
+In today's world, those words and phrases look more like, "customer first," "always be helping," and "individualized coaching."
+Today, superstar salespeople take advantage of some amazing technology that allows them to have a significant advantage over their sales counterparts who still practice the traditional tried-and-true sales methods of the 20th century.
 These modern-day sales warriors use what we call lead intelligence to maximize their selling effort.

 Not all sales organizations have completely embraced this new ability to have superior lead intelligence, but those that have are reaping the rewards.
 Yes, a lot of the sales process is still fundamentally the same, but some advancements are worth taking a serious look at.

 Old School Selling

 Salespeople did cold calling phone jams two to three times a week for 60-90 minutes at a time.